 We lease certain equipment under agreements classified as capital leases.
 The terms of the lease agreements generally extend up to five years.
+As of December 31, 2013, cost and accumulated depreciation netted to zero.
 As of December 31, 2012, costs and accumulated depreciation of equipment under capital leases were \$179,000 and \$79,000, respectively.
-As of December 31, 2011, costs and accumulated depreciation of equipment under capital leases were \$449,000 and \$134,000, respectively.